skeeto/w64devkit/README.md

 * [Universal Ctags][ctags] : source navigation
 * [NASM][nasm] : x86 assembler

+The compiler supports both pthreads and C++11 threads.

 ## Build

 First build the image, then run it to produce a distribution .zip file: